TheSkyentist/GELATO/README.md

 git clone https://github.com/TheSkyentist/GELATO.git
 ```

-GELATO is built primarily using Python.
-It primarily uses NumPy for math, SciPy for optimization, Astropy for FITS handling, matplotlib for plotting, and Jupyter for the example notebook.

 To install the dependancies, I recommend installing conda (through [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).

-A conda environment with early all the dependencies can be installed via the provided "environment.yml" file.
+A conda environment with nearly all the dependencies can be installed via the provided "environment.yml" file.
 If you do not wish to use conda, you can install the dependencies enumerated in the "environment.yml" file.

 ```bash
 cd /path/to/GELATO/directory